totalgood/twip/docs/slides/2 - Got Features.md

 > I saw a black Ferrari and stopped at red lights.

 > I stopped at a red Ferrari and saw black lights.

+# Real Bag Jumbling Example

+> My Little Python: Changing the world: Artist

+> Little Python Changing the :My Artist: world

 <aside class="notes">
 Another technical term for your quiver:
 "Semantics" = the meaning of a word sequence
-"Syntax" = the structure of a word sequence (grammar)
+"Syntax" = the structure of a word sequence (grammar) N-grams capture some of the meaning in word order
 </aside>

 # N-Grams